How To Create A To Do List In WordPress

 To-Do List Advanced Settings > Database Cleanup

-In this area of the ‘Advanced Settings’ tab you can carry out database maintenance operations related to plugin data inside your plugin settings area itself …
+In this section of the ‘Advanced Settings’ tab you can carry out database maintenance tasks related to plugin data directly from your plugin settings area itself …

-This is useful if, for example, you see that items you have already deleted are still showing up on your site.
+This is useful if, for example, you see that items you have deleted are still appearing on your site.

 - Delete All To-Do Items – Remove all to-do items.

-Any actions that you perform on your database from this screen cannot be reversed.
-If you are sure that you want to carry out database maintenance in this section, then make sure to backup your WP database first.
+Actions that you perform on your database from this screen cannot be reversed.
+If you are sure that you want to carry out database operations in this section, then remember to backup your database first.

-If you don’t want to back up your files manually, then consider getting assistance from a WordPress professional, or use a WordPress backup plugin.
-You can read about a WordPress backup plugin that can fully automate your site backups here:
+If you don’t want to back up your data manually, then get professional help services, or use backup plugins.
+You can learn more about a WordPress backup plugin that can automate your site backups here:

 User Permissions

-If you have selected the Individual List type, the only setting that applies in this section is the View To-Do List permission …
+If you have chosen Individual List, the only configurable item that is applicable for this section is the View To-Do List option …

-If you are setting up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you want users to have access to for each option …
+If you plan to set up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to perform for each option …

-By default, general capabilities of each user role are set as follows:
+By default, general capabilities for each user role are configured as follows:

 - Subscribers: Read